Alberto-Hache/the-crown/README.md

     $ python crown.py human crowny-v strategy_01.cor
     ```

-- Finally, to limit the number of moves to play an integer can be passed.
+- Finally, an integer can be passed to limit the number of moves to play.
 This is useful to analyze positions.

     Example: play the first three moves at level 6 for black and white in position strategy_03.cor.